 Edgar donated the residence to the City of Oshkosh in 1922 "... for the benefit of the public," and it opened as a museum in November 1924.
 Construction of the William Steiger Wing in 1982 irreversibly altered parts of the home, and the interior of the building underwent extensive restoration after the museum fire of 1994.
 The quality and accuracy of the restoration earned the Oshkosh Public Museum awards from both the Wisconsin Trust for Historic Preservation and the American Association for State and Local History.

 Today the Sawyer home is listed on the National Register of Historic Places.
 The Museum is nationally accredited by the American Alliance of Museums, entrusted with the care of approximately 250,000 artifacts and historical documents strongly focused around the Fox River and the extensive Winnebago watershed and representing all aspects of Oshkosh's people and heritage.

 - Enjoy the brilliant hourly performance of the Apostles Clock, a rare monumental timepiece built in 1895

 - Marvel at the beauty of fine Glass and Ceramics and stunning Artwork, along with rich Tiffany treasures in the historic Sawyer home

-- People of the Waters, set to open in September 2017, will explore the region's richness of prehistoric and early life that spans 13,000 years
+- People of the Waters explores the region's richness of prehistoric and early life that spans 13,000 years

 - Find a wide selection of unique history products, books, and other interesting items in the Museum Store

-- Discover the history and the compelling stories told through a rotation of temporary and traveling exhibitions
+- Discover the history and compelling stories told through a rotation of temporary and traveling exhibitions

 - Experience life on the frontier in a pioneer log cabin, uncover hidden treasures in grandma's attic, and discover the hardships of a Civil War soldier